fyddaben/clown/README.md

 # clown
-Turn video to imgs, and use it in production.
+Translate video to imgs, and use it in production.
+Use canvas imitate video methods, like play , pause, and so on;